PX4/PX4-user_guide/en/flight_controller/holybro_pix32_v5.md

 *Pix32 v5*<sup>&reg;</sup> is an advanced autopilot designed and made by Holybro<sup>&reg;</sup>.
 It is optimized to run on PX4 firmware, which is intended for both academic and commercial developers.
 It is based on the [Pixhawk-project](https://pixhawk.org/) **FMUv5** open hardware design and runs PX4 on the [NuttX](http://nuttx.org) OS.
 It can be regarded as a variant version of Pixhawk4.

 The Pix32 v5 is comprised of a separate flight controller and carrier board which are connected by a 100pin connector.
 It is designed for those pilots who need a high power, flexible and customisable flight control system.
-This design allows users to ether use the carrier board made by Holybro or customize their own.
+This design allows users to either use the carrier board made by Holybro or customize their own.

 <img src="../../assets/flight_controller/holybro_pix32_v5/IMG_3112.JPG" width="420px" title="Pix32 v5 Image" /> <img src="../../assets/flight_controller/holybro_pix32_v5/IMG_3165.JPG" width="420px" title="Pix32 v5 With Base Image" />